Prospective applicants are strongly encouraged to review the following

 - Be conducted in accordance with Canadian legal, regulatory and ethical guidelines

-- Be eligible for publication in an accredited peer reviewed journal
+- Be eligible for publication in an accredited peer-reviewed journal

 Important Dates

-- LOIs must be received by 11:59 pm on Wednesday, November 16, 2022
+- LOIs must be received by 11:59 pm on Friday, June 27th, 2025

-- Final grant decisions are scheduled to be determined in March 2023
+- Final grant decisions are scheduled to be determined in November 2025

 Have a question?
 Check Grant FAQs